|Paicopolos, Glaub, Lawrence|

-So, two of these fans, Ernie Paicopolos and Ric Glaub, set out to put together a website that would offer a virtual water cooler for our fellow Sox-obsessed buddies.
+In January of 2000, a group of Red Sox fans grew tired of lamenting over the Olde Towne Team in a low-tech mode.
+So, Ernie Paicopolos (left in photo) and Ric Glaub (center in photo), set out to put together a website that would offer a virtual water cooler for our fellow Sox-obsessed buddies.
 And, for the first several months, that's all FenwayNation was.
 Then, the site shape-shifted into a "one-stop-shopping" venue for all things Red Sox.
 We started writing scathing commentaries and game summaries, posting reader polls, listing valuable links to media and other Sox-related sites.
 Then, the "hits" just kept on coming.
 The site steadily grew in popularity.
 Now, we routinely get visitors from over 100 countries around the world.
 I guess this "Nation" thing is for real.
+Mark Lawrence (right in photo) is emblematic of our worldview—giving us a fresh perspective on all things Sox from Down-Under.
 We look forward to many more years of service to our loyal readers.

-Ernie Paicopolos grew up in Somerville, Massachusetts—precisely 5.49 miles from Fenway Park (you could look it up!).
-He attended his first Red Sox game just three days shy of his 5th birthday on Saturday, July 8th, 1956.
+Editor-In-Chief Ernie Paicopolos grew up in Somerville, Massachusetts—precisely 5.49 miles from Fenway Park (you could look it up!).
+He attended his first Red Sox game just three days shy of his 5th birthday on Sunday, July 8th, 1956.
 The Red Sox swept the Baltimore Orioles that day in a double-header, and his Section 19, Row 4, Seat 18 grandstand ticket set his Dad back a whopping $1.90 (He still has the actual ticket framed in his office).
-Ernie lived through the horrific 1950's Red Sox teams—when the only shining lights were Williams, Malzone, and Jensen.
+Ernie lived through the horrific 1950s Red Sox teams—when the only shining lights were Williams, Malzone, and Jensen.
 A pennant (let alone a World Series title) was a complete and total impossibility.
 His despair was so deep that he briefly flirted with rooting for another team (those self-same Orioles from his first game).
 Ironically, his one year of fanhood resulted in the Birds winning the 1966 World Series in a sweep of the Dodgers.
 Guilt-ridden, he decided to re-apply his loyalty to the Red Sox in 1967.
 'Nuff ced.
 Oh, and by the way, if you really prod him, he might tell you about the RBI he got off Luis Tiant at Red Sox Fantasy Camp in 1992.
 Anyway, the angst of the Sox championship drought undoubtedly shaped his generally pessimistic attitude toward the Olde Towne Team, so the 2004 win was almost too much to bear.
 The 2007 crown was, for him, the fulfillment of the New Order.
+And 2013 was an unexpected revelation.
 He expects many more titles in his lifetime.
 Or else.
 (Ernie is a member of the Internet Baseball Writers Association Of America—IBWAA)